onfido/castor-tokens/CONTRIBUTING.md

 ## Make a change

+1. Make sure that tests pass:

+    `npm run test`

-1. Make sure that lint passes:
+2. Make sure that lint passes:

     `npm run lint`

-2. Commit according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+3. Commit according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 We support these tools:

     - Commitizen, which runs automatically on a pre-commit Git hook thanks to Husky.

     - The [VS Code plugin](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits).

-3. When opening a pull request, provide as much details as possible for a reviewer to better understand the change.
+4. When opening a pull request, provide as much details as possible for a reviewer to better understand the change.

-4. Check the change manually locally _before_ you assign reviewers.
+5. Check the change manually locally _before_ you assign reviewers.

-5. When a PR is approved - **do not merge** until acceptance testing is done, and the change is ready for a release.
+6. When a PR is approved - **do not merge** until acceptance testing is done, and the change is ready for a release.

+### Run unit tests locally

+You can run unit tests as the CI would with:

+    npm run test

+That runs all specs and generates coverage reports.

+If you want watch mode for your changes only, use:

+    npx jest --watch

+You can also filter to a single file if you want, like:

+    npx jest --watch my-file

 ### Build package locally